lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 ### Getting Spacemacs ###

-I would encourage you to just follow [the instructions on the Spacemac site][spacemacs], but the gist is this:
+I would encourage you to just follow [the instructions on the Spacemacs site][spacemacs], but the gist is this:

 ```
 git clone https://github.com/syl20bnr/spacemacs ~/.emacs.d